 Australia established diplomatic relations with Oman in 1981.
 In December 2011, Australia appointed an Honorary Consul in Muscat.
 Our bilateral relations with Oman are friendly and cooperative.

 Australia and Oman, as co-founders of the Indian Ocean Rim Association for Regional Cooperation, work closely together to advance cooperation on a range of Indian Ocean rim regional issues, including fisheries.

 Oman’s Ambassador in Tokyo is accredited to Australia.
 Oman opened a Consulate-General in Melbourne in June 2005, mainly to support Omani Government scholarship students in Australia.
 The Omani community in Australia is small, comprising mostly students.
-There were 713 Omani enrolments in 2012, the latest available figures.
+Education links are growing, with 503 Omani students enrolled at Australian institutions in 2014.
 The number of Omani visitors to Australia is relatively small in comparison to other Middle Eastern countries.

 The Australian Embassy in Riyadh, Kingdom of Saudi Arabia, has responsibility for Oman.
 Austrade services in Oman are provided through the Australian Embassy in Riyadh.

-Oman is encouraging Australian investment in Oman to support its economic development.
+Oman is encouraging Australian investment to support its ambitious economic reform agenda, aimed at diversifying the economy away from oil, and educating and training Omanis.
 It has a particular interest in tapping into Australia’s agribusiness and natural resources-related expertise.
 There are significant prospects for further expansion in Australian education services, including in vocational education and training (VET).
 Several Australian companies are active in Oman across a range of sectors.

 September 2012: Then Governor-General, HE Quentin Bryce undertook the first ever visit by an Australian serving Head of State to the Sultanate.